react-native-segmented-control/segmented-control/README.md

 | v2.2.0                         | >= 0.62      |
 | <= v2.2.0                      | >= 0.57      |

-This module is NOT supported for expo.
+This module is NOT supported in the Expo Go app on iOS, because it requires custom native code.
+You need to use a custom development client or eject into bare workflow in order to use this module on iOS.

 ## Getting started